 Originally a Twitter thread.
 (Minor edits for clarity) (and some additions)

+Koldony seems to miss a major factor in opiates use: demographics.
+His fav stat is opiate use increased drastically starting in 1997.
 Which was the year the oldest Baby Boomers started turning 50, and before occupational repetitive stress injuries were widely acknowledged, and while pre-existing conditions still excluded many people from any health coverage.
 It’s the largest demographic cohort in history; they’re comfortable with drugs, & occupational abuse of workers was the societal norm for the 20th century.